-- Encyclopedia of Library and Information Sciences 4th edition.
+- The Encyclopedia of Library and Information Sciences, 4th ed.

-Covers topics related to: archival science; bibliography; document and genre theory; informatics; information systems; knowledge management; the information sciences; museum studies; records management; social studies of information.
-International in scope.
-A previous print edition (Marcia J. Bates and Mary Niles Maack, eds., 7 vols, 2010) is available in the SSHEL stacks Q.020.3 E564 2010.
+- Covers topics related to: archival science; bibliography; document and genre theory; informatics; information systems; knowledge management; the information sciences; museum studies; records management; social studies of information.

 - Encyclopedia of Information Science & Technology 4th edition.